Information for those planning a trip to Hawaii in the year 2023 but concerned about cost.

 The Go Oahu Card

 Smart Destinations' Go Oahu Card combines discounts at top attractions across the island into one convenient package.
-Choose between an "All-Inclusive" plan or a "Build Your Own" plan.
+All-Inclusive and Create Your Own are the two available plans.

 You can do as many of these things as you can fit into your schedule with their All-Inclusive pass, for which you pay a flat rate based on the number of days you wish to use the card (which can be spread over a two-week period).
 Activities range from luaus to catamaran snorkeling trips to hikes to movie tours, and many of them provide free transportation from Waikiki in the event that you don't have a car.